District Board of Trustees Policies

 Policy:

-1. Each faculty cluster will develop and maintain a textbook selection process, which may include the option by a full-time faculty member to select no textbook.
-Textbook selection guidelines will include the following items:
+Each faculty cluster will develop and maintain an instructional material selection process, which may include the option by a full-time faculty member to select no instructional material.

-2. Texts will be adopted for a minimum of three (3) academic years.
+1. Texts Instructional material will be adopted for a minimum of three (3) academic years.

-1. All adoptions of texts (new or new edition) become effective in fall term of each academic year.
+a.
+All adoptions of instructional material (new or new edition) become effective in the fall term of each academic year, or in a different term with approval of the Vice President of Academic Affairs.

-3. Each cluster will select the textbook that adjuncts will use for each course college-wide.
+2. Each cluster will select the instructional material that all adjuncts within their discipline must use for each course collegewide.

-5. Faculty that are reassigned classes (i.e. cancellation, overloads) will use the textbook selected by the cluster for that course.
+4. Faculty that are reassigned classes must use the instructional materials already selected for those classes.

 Field Trips